wristband-dev/perk-party-demo-app/README.md

 - Handling the OAuth2 authorization code flow redirections to and from Wristband during user login.
 - Creating the application session cookie to be sent back to the browser upon successful login.
 The application session cookie contains the access and refresh tokens as well as some basic user info.
 - Refreshing the access token if the access token is expired.
-- Orchestrating all API calls from the React frontend to both Wristband and the Invotastic backend data store.
+- Orchestrating all API calls from the React frontend to both Wristband and the Perk Party backend data store.
 - Destroying the application session cookie and revoking the refresh token when a user logs out.

 API calls made from React to the NextJS server pass along the application session cookie with every request.
 The NextJS server peforms the following actions on all API route handlers and getServerSideProps() function calls: